chipjarred/Async/README.md

         }
     }

 You can specify as many handlers as you like, mixing and matching, completion handlers, success handlers, and failure handlers.
-All applicable handlers will be called in the order they are attached.
+All applicable handlers will be called concurrently.
 This allows you to return the future you got from `async` so that code further up the call chain can attach their own handlers.

 You can also specify a time-out for the `Future` using the same fluid style.
 See the comment documentation for `Future` for more information on that.